FlekGeKei/NuclearParasites/README.md

 - To reload guns from NTM, you need to press Ctrl+R.

-- For no reasons, you can't do some actions (like dropping items) before opening inventory in new login.
+- For no reasons, you can't do some actions (like dropping items) before opening inventory in new login/session.

+- Don't even try to press F3+C, it will crush the game.

 # SOMETHING'S